-Following careful planning by faculty, staff, and university leadership for the past several months, Tufts is restarting residential campus operations in Fall 2020.
-All undergraduate and graduate students in the School of Arts and Sciences, the School of the Museum of Fine Arts at Tufts and the School of Engineering (collectively, AS&E) are invited to be on campus in person this fall.
+Following careful planning by faculty, staff, and university leadership for the past several months, Tufts has restarted residential campus operations for the fall.
+All undergraduate and graduate students in the School of Arts and Sciences, the School of the Museum of Fine Arts at Tufts and the School of Engineering (collectively, AS&E) were invited to be on campus in person this fall.

 The 2020-21 academic year will be a different experience for all Tufts students.
 The COVID-19 pandemic has challenged us to reimagine how we support students in every aspect of their Tufts experience –academic, social, and personal.
-The information below and in the downloadable Fall 2020 Campus Guide for AS&E Students [PDF], as well as in the FAQs, should answer most of your questions about what you can expect as a student this fall.
+The information below and in the downloadable Fall 2020 Campus Guide for AS&E Students [PDF], as well as in the FAQs and in our resource with the details about the university’s comprehensive testing process, should answer most of your questions about the Fall 2020 experience for our students.
 If not, please send an email to StudentServices@tufts.edu.

-All students who are on campus in person this fall will be tested for COVID-19 and will be required to complete a daily health status survey.
+All students who are on campus in person this fall are tested for COVID-19 and are required to complete a daily health status survey.
 Face masks are required indoors and outdoors.
 Mental health and counseling resources are available, and students can examine the risk and options to decide what’s best for them.

-Courses in 2020-21 will be offered in a variety of formats, including a hybrid format that includes in-person and virtual components.
-SMFA Studio Arts curriculum will mix virtual instruction with in person studio use.
-Physical distancing will be required of everyone participating in person.
+Courses in 2020-21 are being offered in a variety of formats, including a hybrid format that includes in-person and virtual components.
+SMFA Studio Arts curriculum is mixing virtual instruction with in person studio use.
+Physical distancing is required of everyone participating in person.
 Students with disabilities may submit documentation The StAAR (Student Accessibility & Academic Resource) Center to initiate a request for accommodations.

-All first-year and sophomore students are guaranteed university-provided housing and will be organized into residential cohorts usually ranging from 6-12 students.
-Students living in off-campus apartments will be considered assigned to a residential cohort with the people with whom they share an apartment or house.
+All first-year and sophomore students are guaranteed university-provided housing and have been organized into residential cohorts usually ranging from 6-12 students.
+Students living in off-campus apartments are considered assigned to a residential cohort with the people with whom they share an apartment or house.

 The capacity of many buildings, and many rooms within buildings, has been reduced to allow for physical distancing.
-Entry to many Tufts facilities will be access-controlled in a new way in 2020-21.
+Entry to many Tufts facilities is being access-controlled in a new way in 2020-21.
 It is anticipated that dine-in service will be possible in the dining centers at various times during the academic year, and reservations will be required.
-At other times, all service will be takeout only.
+At other times, all service is takeout only.

 NESCAC conference competition has been canceled for Fall 2020.
 Competitive club sports and intramurals have been suspended for the fall semester.
-Outdoor athletics facilities will be available for student use subject to applicable safety guidelines.
-The athletics department and the Office for Campus Life will collaborate to provide low-risk, non-contact recreation activities and expanded e-sports opportunities for students in the fall.
+Outdoor athletics facilities are available for student use subject to applicable safety guidelines.
+The athletics department and the Office for Campus Life are collaborating to provide low-risk, non-contact recreation activities and expanded e-sports opportunities for students.

 Our community’s health and safety depend on all members abiding by certain standards.
 This includes a general ban on university-sponsored travel in fall 2020 to reduce the number of people who contract and spread COVID-19.